Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 The LIA differs from classical pain therapies by its simplicity and direct approach:

-- No motor blockade: While nerve blocks or spinal anesthetics can also affect muscles, the LIA keeps the musculature functional.
-This enables immediate mobilization after surgery.
+• No motor blockage: While nerve blocks or spinal anesthesia can also affect muscles, with LIA the muscles remain functional.
+This allows for immediate mobilization after the operation.

-- No catheters necessary: Unlike epidural procedures or continuous nerve blocks, LIA is uncomplicated to perform and does not require special monitoring or readjustment.
+• No catheters required: Unlike epidural procedures or continuous nerve blocks, LIA is easy to perform and requires no special monitoring or readjustment.

 Why is this so important for patients?

-- It is possible to get up on the same day, take a few steps, and thus start rehabilitation immediately.
+• It is possible to get up on the same day, take a few steps and thus rehabilitation begin

 Composition of typical LIA cocktails